Sunday's Gospel

 Steadfastly yours, Suzanne

-Meditation One perseverance
+Meditation One (Introit) Perseverance

 A hermit has persevered for thirty years.
 One day he said to himself, 'I have now spent so many years here and I have had not vision and performed no miracle as did the Fathers who were monks before me'.
 And he was tempted to go back into the world.
 Then he was told, 'What miracle do you want to perform that would be more extraordinary than the patience and courage God has given you and which allowed you to persevere for so long?'
+A Desert Father cited by Marcel Driot, from The Desert, An Anthology for Lent, John Moses

-It is not perfection that leads us to God; it is perseverance.
+It is not perfection that leads us to God; it is perseverance. -Joan Chittister OSB The Rule of Benedict

 In vain Thou strugglest to get free, I never will unloose my hold: Art Thou the Man that died for me?
 The secret of thy love unfold; Wrestling I will not let Thee go, Till I thy name, thy nature know.